thelaycon/factos/README.md

 ```

-In a situation where we a directory structured as below:
+In a situation where we have a directory structured as below:

 ```